 The Year 1 Factor D' Derivation is estimated based on actual Medicaid expenditures for all non-waiver services (i.e., acute medical, pharmacy and behavioral health) for CAP/C recipients during CY 2019.
-DHHS reviewed CY 2018 and CY 2019 non-waiver (e.g., acute, pharmacy and behavioral health) claims information for CAP/C waiver enrollees to evaluate the Factors D' trends.

 The data was pulled for CY 2019 CAP/C enrollees from the State's MMIS and then trended forward to each waiver year using 4% annual growth in expenditures to align with utilization and unit cost trends observed for the CAP/C waiver spending as summarized in the historical CMS 372 reports.
 This 4% trend also aligns with medical trends observed by the State in other projections of future medical expenses.
 Specific to hospital expenditures, the Medicaid claims experience was adjusted to reflect the new reimbursement methodology the State has implemented effective July 1, 2021.
 Similar to the Factor D Derivation section above, expenditure data for Factor D' was found to be consistent with CMS 372 information from overlapping time periods.